 - If you find that you are having difficulty with the first three chapters,

-I strongly recommend that you drop ICS 6D, take ICS 6B first, and then
+I strongly recommend that you drop ICS 6D, take ICS 6B (or study the material

-take ICS 6D at a later time after you have studied this material in ICS 6D.
+take ICS 6D at a later time after you have studied this material in ICS 6B.